vic-ma/howtodismantle.github.io/_posts/2025-10-26-Real-Time-Factory-Gossip-Peakboard-to-Slack.md

 ---
 Many Peakboard applications are designed to communicate with the outside world.
 In today's article, we'll explain how to send Slack messages from a Peakboard app.

-We will build an app that receives messages from a welding machine, through OPC UA.
-When the app gets a new message, it processes it and sends an alert to Slack.
-That way, a human can see it and act accordingly.
+We will build an app that forwards messages from a welding machine to a Slack channel.
+Here's how it works:
+1. The welding machine sends a message to the Peakboard Box, via OPC UA.
+1. The app processes the message.
+1. The app sends the message to our `#machinealerts` Slack channel.
+1. A human sees the message on Slack and acts accordingly.

-But before we work on the app, we first need to create a Slack app.
+But before we work on the Peakboard app, we first need to create a Slack app.

 ## Create the Slack App